zhunan0905/deep-photo-styletransfer-tf/README.md

 ```

 ## Contact
-Feel free to contact me if there is any question (Yang Liu lyng_95@zju.edu.cn).
+Please contact me if there is any question about intructions or anything else(Junan Zhu junanz@bu.edu).